Immigration to Turkey

 Ph: +90 212 393 33 00

 Türkiye, an intercontinental country located mainly in Asian continent and a small portion in the European continent.
 Ankara is the capital city in the middle of Türkiye and a centre for performing arts, State Opera and Ballet, Orchestras and national theater companies.
 Istanbul is the financial hub and the largest city, which is considered as half in Asia and half in Europe.
-This nation is famous for its colorful markets, history beautiful houses and monuments, food and beverages.
-This place is on many of people’s bucket list to take a trip here.
+Türkiye is famous for its colorful markets, history beautiful houses and monuments, food and beverages.
+Türkiye is on many of people’s bucket list to take a trip here.
 Türkiye is a place where people come for job and tour, so this is a good place to get work as long as you have strong international professional connections.
 People are friendly, hospitable and respectful.
 Nightlife here is vibrant with lit lantern streets, music and discos.
 The city like Istanbul and Antalya has plenty of lounge bars.
 Many Places are safe and fun to visit, if you have a local friend or you know where they are and what areas to ignore.
-This country is safe to visit as crime rate is relatively low but it is suggested to stay alert all the time and safeguard your valuable things.
-Turkey is an Islamic country but allows everybody to follow their religion and this makes it a culturally diverse.
-This is an upper middle class country.
+Türkiye is safe to visit as crime rate is relatively low but it is suggested to stay alert all the time and safeguard your valuable things.
+Turkey is an Islamic, upper middle class country but allows everybody to follow their religion and this makes it a culturally diverse.

 Moving to Turkey

 Compare the costs and save up to 40% on your move.
 Within just 1 minute you can get the 5 best offers from over 1,000 professional international moving companies here for free.
 Over 200,000 emigrants have successfully used this service to date.

 With Lingoking you can have all documents (such as driver’s license, birth certificate, marriage certificate, B2B and other categories) translated into the local language (or vice versa) quickly and inexpensively.
 The following link will take you to the selection page: Calculate the price for your translation